Codyville, Maine

-Codyville is an unorganized territory (township) in Washington County, Maine, United States.
+Codyville is a township in Washington County, Maine, United States, that is part of the unorganized territory of North Washington.
 The population was 13 at the 2020 census.

-Codyville was formerly a plantation, but it disorganized in 2019.
+Codyville was formerly a plantation, but it de-organized in 2019.

 History

-Codyville was named after its first settler and was organized as a plantation in 1872.
-After sustaining a steady population decline since the 1930s, the plantation ultimately disorganized in 2019.
+Codyville was named after its first settler and was organized as a plantation in 1872 from Robbins Township (Northern half) and Hingham Academy Grant (Southern Half).
+After sustaining a steady population decline since the 1930s, the plantation ultimately de-organized in 2019.

 Geography

 According to the United States Census Bureau, the plantation has a total area of 55.0 sqmi, of which 54.8 sqmi is land and 0.2 sqmi, or 0.31%, is water.